XanaduAI/strawberryfields/doc/introduction/tutorials.rst

     </style>

 Check out some cool applications of Strawberry Fields in the tutorial gallery below.
-These include tutorials that have contributed by the awesome Strawberry Fields community, and curated by the Strawberry Fields team 🍓.
+These include tutorials that have been contributed by the awesome Strawberry Fields community, and curated by the Strawberry Fields team 🍓.

 Applications